Required C++ Tools

 Linux

-Linux is a bit more complicated, as obviously there’s no linux release of GD (yet).
+Linux is a bit more complicated, as there’s no official Linux release of GD (yet).
 Of course, you can run the Windows version of GD through software like wine quite well, which is probably what you’re already doing.